finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfoliosApi.md

 ## GetPortfoliosAccessMetadataByKey

-> ICollection&lt;AccessMetadataValue&gt; GetPortfoliosAccessMetadataByKey (string scope, string code, string key, DateTimeOrCutLabel effectiveAt = null, DateTimeOffset? asAt = null)
+> ICollection&lt;AccessMetadataValue&gt; GetPortfoliosAccessMetadataByKey (string scope, string code, string metadataKey, DateTimeOrCutLabel effectiveAt = null, DateTimeOffset? asAt = null)

-[EXPERIMENTAL] Get an entry identified by a key in the access metadata object
+[EXPERIMENTAL] Get an entry identified by a metadataKey in the access metadata object

 Get a specific portfolio access metadata rule by specifying the corresponding identifier parts                No matching will be performed through this endpoint.
 To retrieve a rule, it is necessary to specify, exactly, the identifier of the rule